dokjqk/DOP_P01_Team4_M2/README.md

 DevOps Practical 1

-This is hello from <hendi>.
+This is hello from hendi.
 I am adding a new line of

 code here for direct branch push.
+HELLOO!!!